Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: Experiment

 \subsubsection{Influence of Different Amount of Motion Parameter ${\sigma}_{mov}$ on the Accuracy of the Algorithm}

-We obtain the ASt-Cubes of different sizes of the moving object by setting different motion amount parameter ${\sigma}_{mov}$.
+We obtain the ASt-Cubes of different sizes of the flying bird object by setting different motion amount parameter ${\sigma}_{mov}$.
 If the MR is small, the context background information is less; if the MR is large, the SNR is large.
-Therefore, different sizes of MRs of the same moving object have different effects on the algorithm's performance.
+Therefore, different sizes of MRs of the same flying bird object have different effects on the algorithm's performance.
 Fig. \ref{parameter_sigma_study_fig} shows the influence of different motion amount parameter ${\sigma}_{mov}$ on the algorithm's accuracy.